-Service areas Description of services provided Expenditure (Revenue) Net Cost \$'000 Economic Development Economic Development is responsible for developing programs to support Yarra's economy and promoting local businesses and key retail precincts.
+Service areas Description of services provided Expenditure ( Revenue) Net Cost \$'000 Economic Development Economic Development is responsible for developing programs to support Yarra's economy and promoting local businesses and key retail precincts.
 It also responsible for Urban Design providing designs for improving the quality of the public domain in Yarra's activity centres and undertaking design projects for key public spaces in the municipality.
-720 (10) 710 Key Services: Economic Development Providing advice, support and services to local businesses Undertaking tourism and marketing programs Library Services Yarra Libraries develops and maintains integrated, coordinated 5,572 , Library Services comprised of accessible and responsive practices that are connected to, and informed by our community and are delivered by professional staff working within a supportive learning culture.
-(635) 4,937 Key Services: Free core public library services Authoritative, accessible information services Collections and services to support individual and collective quality of life Development and delivery of activities and events to support reader development and social inclusion Quality service which we develop and evaluate to pursue excellence Places and spaces for the community to come together - both real and virtual.
-Arts, Culture Arts, Culture and Venues comprises two business units: Arts and 3,409 and Venues Cultural Services, and Venues and Events.
-It is responsible for producing and commissioning of works; facilitating projects (774) 2,635 between external stakeholders and advocacy and managing the use of Council's civic and community buildings, as well our parks and open spaces. , Key services: Venues bookings Service delivery for the operation of three civic buildings and community spaces.
-Events permits
+720 (10) 710 Key Services: Economic Development Providing advice, support and services to local businesses Undertaking tourism and marketing programs Library Services Yarra Libraries develops and maintains integrated, coordinated Library Services comprised of accessible and responsive 5,572 (635) practices that are connected to, and informed by our community and are delivered by professional staff working within a supportive learning culture.
+4,937 Key Services: Five Library locations across Yarra Free core public library services Authoritative, accessible information services Collections and services to support individual and collective quality of life Development and delivery of activities and events to support reader development and social inclusion Quality service which we develop and evaluate to pursue excellence Places and spaces for the community to come together - both real and virtual.
+Arts, Culture and Venues Arts, Culture and Venues comprises two business units: Arts and Cultural Services, and Venues and Events.
+It is responsible for producing and commissioning of works; facilitating projects between external stakeholders and advocacy and managing the use of Council's civic and community buildings, as well our parks and open spaces.
+3,409 (774) 2,635 Key services: Venues bookings Service delivery for the operation of three civic buildings and community spaces.

+- Events permits

 - Parks and open spaces bookings

 - Arts development

 - Community arts

 - Festivals and events

 - Art and heritage collections

 - Public Art

-- · Room to Create (creative spaces support) program
+- Room to Create (creative spaces support) program

-Service Indicator Performance Measure Computation Economic Development Economic activity Change in number of businesses (Percentage change in the number of businesses with an ABN in the municipality) [Number of businesses with an ABN in the municipality at the end of the financial year less the number of businesses at the start of the financial year / Number of businesses with an ABN in the municipality at the start of the financial year] x100
+Service Indicator Performance Measure Computation Economic Development Economic activity Change in number of businesses (Percentage change in the number of businesses with an ABN in the municipality) [Number of businesses with an ABN in the municipality at the end of the financial year less the number of businesses at the start of the financial year / Number of businesses with an ABN in the municipality at the start of the financial year] x100 Libraries Participation Active Library members (Percentage change of the municipal population that are Library members) [Number of active Library members / Municipal population]